3 Skills to Become a Great Product Owner [Role and Responsibilities]

 User stories are short and simple descriptions of a feature that needs to be implemented.
 They are told from the perspective of a customer or a user of the system.
 A user story can be written like this: “As a [type of user], I want [to do something] so that [benefits]”.
 The important thing is to keep it simple so that anyone who is picking up the story understands what’s being delivered.

 An example of a user story for a To-Do app might be:

 As an external user, I want to be able to create tasks and add them to my lists so that I can organize my day.

 The example above is rather simple, but if you find that your user story is too complicated, you should probably break it down into multiple smaller user stories that can be implemented and tested quickly.
 A group of related user stories is grouped into an “epic” and may all need to be released together.

 For a deeper dive, you can check out an overview of user stories, along with examples, in this article.
 Often, the most important thing to cover when specifying these is the acceptance criteria.
 These are a set of conditions that allow you to sign off on the feature implementation.
 These criteria contribute to product quality and minimize risks as they are meant to remove assumptions on what a completed feature should have to be considered “done”.

 Use Annotating Tools

-Usually, a simple user story does not provide enough information for the dev team to implement a feature.
+Usually, a simple user story won’t provide enough information for the development team to implement a feature.
 In this case, annotations are a great way to supplement the user story and provide further definition.